$2 billion for regional roads

 • Ensure value for money, by reversing the decline in infrastructure condition before costs escalate further.12

-A $2 billion regional roads package is a down payment on safety, connectivity, productivity, and equity that will benefit all Victorians.
+A $2 billion boost to regional roads is a down payment on safety, connectivity, productivity, and equity that will benefit all Victorians.

 BACK TO TOP